Family Law Practice for Camas, WA

 - Bank accounts

 A prenuptial agreement (prenup) is a common legal step taken before marriage.
 It institutes the property and financial rights of both spouses in the occasion of a divorce.
 Prenups are used to shelter assets, businesses, avoid taking on the other party’s debt, clarify financial accountabilities, determine how the property will be passed upon death and evade long, expensive divorce quarrels.

 Alimony is a monthly spousal protection payment made by one designated spouse to the other in accordance with a settlement or court choice.
 Alimony is given to fix any unfair economic effects caused by a divorce, for instance, if one spouse is non-wage-earning or lower-wage-earning.
 Alimony is resolved by the age, emotional state and financial condition of official spouses, the quality of living during the marriage, the period of time the recipient would need to become autonomous, the length of the marriage and the ability of the supported spouse to support him or herself while paying alimony.

-Child custody will always be determined based on the well-being of the child and sometimes these decisions are very difficult for parents to make.
+Child custody will always be determined based on the best interest of the child and sometimes these decisions are very difficult for parents to make.

-The best of interest of a child is determined by the consecutive factors:
+The best of interest of a child is determined by many factors, including but not limited to: